-Amazon Ring fixed a security vulnerability in its Ring doorbell last month that could have potentially allowed hackers access to homeowners’ networks through Wi-Fi passwords.
+Amazon Ring fixed a security vulnerability in its Ring doorbell last year that could have potentially allowed hackers access to homeowners’ networks through Wi-Fi passwords.
 In December 2019, Ring faced more security issues when a family from Tennessee claimed that a man hacked into their Amazon Ring security camera.
 The hacker reportedly used it to talk to an 8-year-old girl in her bedroom.
 Turns out the whole thing may not have been hacking, but just poor password use by the owner.

 “Recently, we were made aware of an incident where malicious actors obtained some Ring users’ account credentials (e.g., username and password) from a separate, external, non-Ring service and reused them to log in to some Ring accounts.
 Unfortunately, when the same username and password is reused on multiple services, it’s possible for bad actors to gain access to many accounts.
 Upon learning of the incident, we took appropriate actions to promptly block bad actors from known affected Ring accounts and affected users have been contacted.”

 Treat your passwords right

-Don’t share login information
+Don’t share your login information

 There may be times when others need access to your Ring equipment.
 There’s a nifty way to allow this without sharing your login information and jeopardizing your security.
 Just add them as a shared user on the account.
 This gives the person, like your teen or roommate, access to view videos, use the two-way talk feature, and save videos, but they won’t have the master account’s login information.

 To add a shared user, open the app and choose your device.
 Then go to Settings and tap on Shared Users and Add User.
 Next, enter the email address of the person you want to make a shared user.
 Choose the devices you want to share with the new user and then tap Send Invite.
 Once the person accepts the invite, the process is complete.
 They will be able to access the devices through their own app and login credentials.
-Make sure they’re using good passwords and two-factor authentication, too, though.
+Make sure they’re using strong passwords and two-factor authentication, too, though.

-- How to reset your Apple ID password
+- How to secure your PSN account